What's in Caprese Salad? The Classic Recipe Explained

 • Layer them strategically: Arrange the tomatoes and mozzarella slices in alternating layers for a neat presentation.

-• Infuse olive oil with herbs: Use basil-infused olive oil for a richer flavor.
+• Infuse olive oil with herbs: Use basil-infused olive oil for richer flavor without heat.

 • Balance with balsamic vinegar: A light drizzle can cut through the richness and brighten the dish.